 10 Does It Have Any BPA?

 Nope.
-Neither the plastic bottles or cans of V8 Vegetable Juice contain any BPA.
+Neither the plastic bottles nor cans of V8 Vegetable Juice contain any BPA.

 Where Do The V8 Vegetables Come from?

-Not only is the Juice is made in the US, the tomatoes come from California and the carrots are sourced from both Michigan and Ohio.
+Not only is the Juice is made in the US, but the tomatoes also come from California and the carrots are sourced from both Michigan and Ohio.

 In case you did not know, many supplements (and medicines) now come from China.
 Kudos to Campbell Soup Company for not doing this.